madanadi0305/JavaScript-Basics-and-Advanced-Arrays/wiki/09-ToDo-Add-elements-in-array.md

 # To-Do : Write a JS Program to add elements in Array.

-If you want to add elements at the start of the array, you can do that by using the unshift method.
-You can add as many elements as you want using the unshift method as given in the following example.
+If you want to add elements at the start of the array, you can do that by using the unshift method.cm You can add as many elements as you want using the unshift method as given in the following example.

 Steps: